ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ---

-# Every book I have read since May 2016
+# All the books I've read since May 2016

 ### 1 - What I Learned Losing A Million Dollars - Brendan Moynihan